blazingbobcat/token-dice-game-sim/README.md

   -- Has function to randomly generate a number from 1 to 6
 - TokenDiceGame.class
   -- The game object for the program
-  -- This contains all the inner workings of the simulation, with functions to go through each game, determine whether a game is lost or won, tally number of lost and won games; and print out results
+  -- This contains all the inner workings of the simulation, with functions to go through each game, determine whether a game is lost or won, tally number of lost and won games; and record results in a file
   -- Has all variables needed to run simulation
   -- Prints out game number, roll numbers and tokens maps each game -- Prints out won games, lost games, and win percentage at the end of simulations